3. Handling Editor Events

 Acquiring the Correct EditorActionHandler

 When the EditorHandlerIllustration.actionPerformed() method clones the caret, it should use the appropriate IntelliJ Platform EditorActionHandler.
-An instance of EditorActionManager is required to obtain the correct EditorActionHandler.
+An instance of EditorActionManager is required to get the correct EditorActionHandler.
 The EditorActionManager class provides a static method to do this.

 To request the correct EditorActionHandler from EditorActionManager, consult the IdeActions interface for the correct constant to pass into the EditorActionManager.getActionHandler() method.
 For cloning a caret below the primary caret, the constant is ACTION_EDITOR_CLONE_CARET_BELOW.
 Based on that constant, the EditorActionManager returns an instance of CloneCaretActionHandler, a subclass of EditorActionHandler.